 If you’re looking for an ethical city break, look no further than eco-friendly Oslo.
-Oslo is a dream for the responsible traveller, and has just been awarded the status of European Green Capital for 2019 thanks to its focus on sustainability.
+Oslo is a dream for the responsible traveller, and was awarded the status of European Green Capital for 2019 thanks to its focus on sustainability.
+Even though 2019 has been and gone, you can still enjoy a sustainable trip here.
 Here’s how to make the most of your ethical visit to Oslo, from eco-friendly hotels and restaurants, to green transport and ethical activities:

 Sustainable activities in Oslo